-At 31 March 2019, the Council has plans in place for a number of capital schemes relating to the construction or enhancement of Property, Plant and Equipment budgeted to cost £329m over the next three years.
-This was subsequently revised following the 2018/19 Capital Outturn Report approved by the Cabinet Committee in May 2019 and now stands at £356m.
-Similar commitments at 31 March 2018 were £297m.
+At 31 March 2020, the Council has plans in place for a number of capital schemes relating to the construction or enhancement of Property, Plant and Equipment budgeted to cost £399m over the next three years.
+This was subsequently revised following the 2019/20 Capital Outturn Report approved by the Cabinet Committee in July 2020 and now stands at £423m.
+Similar commitments at 31 March 2019 were £356m.
 The major commitments are:

-- Investment in Schools £24m
+- Investment in Schools £19m

-- Investment in Highways and Transportation £34m
+- Investment in Highways £25m

-- Investment in Council Housing Stock £164m
+- Investment in Council Housing Stock £174m

-- Investment in Private Housing £18m
+- Investment in Private Housing £24m

-- Hull World Class Visitor Destination Programme £67m
+- Hull World Class Visitor Destination Programme £51m

+- Investment in Museums £28m

+- Investment in Carbon Neutral by 2030 £18m